jennie6151/inwiththeold/README.md

     * Opera
 *  Used incognito mode on **Google Chrome** to remove all cached data.

+## Instructions given to test subjects
+1. Please click on the heroku url and have a trial browse and attempt to buy an item (this should fail).
+2. Select the "Signup" button and create a username and password.
+3. Thoroughly test the site (try and break it).
+4. Select an item and click "Purchase item".
+5. You should then be presented with a form for payment, fill this in with fictional details.
+6. Select "Pay with card" (this should only appear once you've completed the form details).
+7. You should be prompted to fill in card details.
+You can not use genuine card information in Stripe test mode.
+You may be directed to another pop up window advising to "Enter the verification code...."; please select "Fill in your card details manually".
+Here is a test card that is widely accepted for Stripe test mode:
+* Credit card number: 4242 4242 4242 4242
+* Expiration date: any date in the future with the format MM/YY
+* CVC: any 3-digits number
+8. You should then be redirected to a successful payment screen.
+9. Select the "logout" button and be logged out.

 ## User stories as part of testing
 As a user I want to...
 1. search 'eight' and see 1 antique ("Eight flow blue cabinet plates") appear.
 Test performed and true.